Zennoon/alx-higher_level_programming/0x00-python-hello_world/README.md

 5-print_string.py: This script introduces the concepts of string replication using the * operator, and string slicing using indices.
 It prints a string stored in a variable 3 times, and then prints the first 9 characters of it.

+6-concat.py: This script introduces string concatenation using the + operator.
+It concatenates two strings stored in variables along with a space between them.